 Keep in mind Samsung support HDR10+ (the dynamic HDR format used by Amazon Prime Video), rather than Dolby Vision (the one favored by Netflix) too when making your purchase.
 There's no Freeview Play either, which is a shame for UK buyers.

-But when it comes to an affordable set that manages to perform beyond its price, the Q70T is a great choice for 2020.
+But when it comes to an affordable set that manages to perform beyond its price, the Q70T is a great choice.

 Read the full review: Samsung Q70T QLED TV